 Mani, “It sure shows,” she leans into Ellen and whispers, “and where do they get these girls?”

 Ellen smiles, “Katya is practical, not PC.
 People like pretty girls, they chat up the customer, smile, make people feel good.
 She could probably charge twice as much and still do good business.
 In fact she bumped prices a little, about a quarter a donut.
-Didn’t change sales volume at all.”
+Didn’t change sales volume at all and she makes more money.”

 Mani, “They’re so young, how did they get such a grasp of business.
 I know it’s just a donut shop, but still, and she handles the investments for all of you too.
 And there’s a commercial property here and the rental in New Orleans.”